 [External] OxFOS: Oxford Forum of Open Scholarship (In-Person Conference)

-A wordmark for OxFOS, in white on a dark blue background, then a horizontal line and the year number 2026 below it.
+A wordmark for OxFOS, mostly in dark blue on a white background, then a horizontal line and the phrase "Oxford Forum of Open Scholarship" below it.

 The first "O" has a keyhole in it, and the second "O" is a padlock being unlocked with rays coming our of it for effect.